AdobeDocs/experience-manager-cloud-service.sv-SE/help/compliance/data-privacy-and-protection-readiness/sites-readiness.md

 ---
 title: Dataskydd och dataintegritet - beredskap för Adobe Experience Manager as a Cloud Service webbplatser
-description: Läs mer om Adobe Experience Manager as a Cloud Service Sites support för de olika dataskydds- och datasekretessreglerna. bland annat EU:s allmänna dataskyddsförordning (GDPR), Kaliforniens konsumentintegritetslag och hur man ska följa detta när man genomför ett nytt AEM as a Cloud Service projekt.
+description: Läs om Adobe Experience Manager as a Cloud Service Sites support for the various Data Protection and Data Privacy Regulations, including the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act and how to compliance when implementation a new AEM as a Cloud Service project.
 exl-id: fdcad111-0cdd-46cc-964c-3f8669ca2030
-source-git-commit: a01583483fa89f89b60277c2ce4e1c440590e96c
+source-git-commit: a3e79441d46fa961fcd05ea54e84957754890d69
 workflow-type: tm+mt
-source-wordcount: '1025'
+source-wordcount: '1024'
 ht-degree: 0%

 ---